clelidm/SpinModels/GenerateData/README.md

 ### Set local variables in the file `main.cpp`, in the function `int main()`:

-Specify the choice of the parameters:
  - `int K` = number of interactions of the model;
- - `unsigned int N` = number of datapoints.
+ - `unsigned int N` = number of datapoints of the generated dataset.

 ### Available functions from the `main.cpp`: